 10. Go to the West End Festival

-Past performances have included Wicked, Kinky Boots, The Lion King, and Annie among many others.
+Past performances have included Wicked, The Lion King, Frozen, and Hamilton among many others.

-This year you can expect plenty of excellent performances.

 This event is sure to be crowded, so make sure to arrive early to secure a space!